An FPGA-Based Accelerator for Graph Embedding using Sequential Training Algorithm: Evaluations

 \subsubsection{Impact of Dataflow Optimization}

-To evaluate the impact of dataflow optimization applied to our FPGA accelerator, the CPU and FPGA implementations of the proposed model are compared in terms of the accuracy.
+To evaluate the impact of dataflow optimization applied to our FPGA accelerator, the proposed algorithm (Algorithm~\ref{alg:propose}) on CPU and the modified algorithm (Algorithm~\ref{alg:dataflow}) on FPGA are compared in terms of the accuracy.
 The three datasets described in Section~\ref{subsec:dataset} are used for this evaluation.
 Figure~\ref{fig:fpga_fscore} shows the evaluation results, where ``ampt'' and ``amcp'' represent Amazon Photo and Amazon Electronics Computers datasets, respectively.
 While the accuracy of the FPGA implementation decreases by up to 1.09\% in Cora dataset, no accuracy degradation is observed in the other two datasets, which have a relatively large number of nodes.
 In our FPGA implementation, the number of weight updates is decreased due to the dataflow optimization, and this affects the accuracy of Cora, which is a relatively small graph.